Key to Success :: Goal Pace Running

 Negative splits means that you start off a bit slower and speed up as the race progresses.

-They are doing positive splits.
+That's when you are doing positive splits.

 Positive splits will hardly ever get you to your fastest time possible.
 In a marathon it is usually argued that every minute you run too fast in the first half, you'll lose five minutes in the second half.